-C

->

-ER

-S

-S

-\square

-×

-L

-& M

-AS A

-EX

 FOREST INVENTORY AND ANALYSIS

 Texas A&M Forest Service works in partnership with the U.S. Forest Service to inventory forestlands in the 211 counties of Central & West Texas.
 This joint effort is known as Forest Inventory and Analysis or FIA.
-Every year since 2004, highly-trained

-foresters and technicians have collected data on an average of 2,494 plots placed throughout the region.
+Every year since 2004, highly-trained foresters and resource specialists have collected data on an average of 2,500 plots placed throughout the region.
 Data collected are used to estimate acres of forestland, numbers and types of trees, and the volumes and weights of those trees.
-This report presents results for the 2010 inventory, which is based on data collected from 2004 through 2010.
+This report presents results for the 2012 inventory, which is based on data collected from 2004 through 2012.

-Topic Page Highlights 1 Area and Ownership 2 Forest Types 3 Productivity 4 Volume 4 Biomass 5 More Information 5

 HIGHLIGHTS

-Resource Attribute 2010 2009 Change
+Resource Attribute 2012 2011 Change

-Forestland area (million acres) 50.3 51.2 -1.7%
+Forestland area (million acres) 50.5 49.7 +1.7%

-Number of trees (billions) 12.3 12.5 -1.7%
+Number of trees (billions) 12.0 12.1 -0.6% 🗸

-Volume (billion cubic feet) 14.6 14.9 -1.6%
+Volume (billion cubic feet) 13.8 13.9 -0.7% 🗸

-Biomass (million tons) 421.6 431.2 -2.2% 🗸
+Biomass (million tons) 403.0 405.9 -0.7%

 Estimates for the previous year are recompiled from the latest database and may differ from estimates in last year's report.
 Estimates are based on a sample.
-Sampling errors for the current year's estimates are: forestland area 1.0%, number of trees 1.8%, volume 1.7%, and biomass 1.6%.
+Sampling errors for the current year's estimates are: forestland area 0.9%, number of trees 1.6%, volume 1.5%, and biomass 1.4%.

-Visit TexasForestInfo.com
+\mathbf{S}

+EXA
-to see maps depicting the

-distribution of Central &

-West Texas trees like

-mesquite, juniper, and
+Visit TexasForestInfo.com to see maps depicting the distribution of Central & West Texas trees like mesquite, juniper, and live oak.

-live oak.

 Family forest owners are families, individuals, trusts, estates, family partnerships, and other unincorporated groups of individuals.

 Of the 5 regions in Central & West Texas, the Westcentral is the most heavily forested at 57 percent of total area and the Northwest is the least forested at 25 percent of total area.

-FORESTLAND AREA AND OWNERSHIP Forestland is land with at least 10 percent cover by live trees of any size, including land that formerly had such tree cover and that will be naturally or artificially regenerated.
-The amount of forestland in Central & West Texas is estimated at 50.3 million acres, which is about 34 percent of the total area.
+FORESTLAND AREA AND OWNERSHIP

+Forestland is land with at least 10 percent cover by live trees of any size, including land that formerly had such tree cover and that will be naturally or artificially regenerated.
+The amount of forestland in Central & West Texas is estimated at 50.5 million acres, which is about 34 percent of the total area.
 The amount by region is shown in Figure 1.

 In terms of ownership, 95 percent of the forestland is privately owned and the balance publicly owned (i.e., federal, state, and local governments).
-Surveys of woodland owners suggest there are 267,000 private landowners in Central & West Texas.
-Most of these, an estimated 243,000, are family forest owners (see sidebar for definition).
+Results of woodland owner surveys show family forest landowners accounting for about 75 percent of the forestland in Central & West Texas.

+There are 12.0 billion trees in Central & West Texas.

+There is an average of 237 trees per acre of forestland.

+Foresters and resource specialists observed more than 115 different species of trees on the inventory plots.

+Two species, honey mesquite and Ashe juniper, together account for 47 percent of all trees.

+FOREST TYPES

-There are 12.3 billion trees in Central & West Texas.
-There is an average of 244 trees per acre of forestland.
-Foresters and technicians observed more than 110 different species of trees on the inventory plots.
-Honey mesquite and Ashe juniper together account for just under one-half of all trees.
-FOREST TYPES Mesquite is the most abundant forest type in Central and West Texas (Figure 2).
+Mesquite is the most abundant forest type in Central and West Texas (Figure 2).
 Forest types juniper-pine, oak, and other hardwood are also abundant.

 Mesquite is the dominant forest type in the West, Northwest, and South Regions (Figure 3).
 Mesquite is present, but as a much smaller proportion of total forest area, in the other two regions.

 Juniper-pine is the most common type in the Westcentral Region.
 It is the second most common type in the West and Northwest and nearly absent in the South Region.

-Figure 2.
-Forestland area by forest type.